 Bicycles are versatile machines, capable of being used for everything from shopping, to touring, to professional racing.
 However, whilst a bicycle may unite the different disciplines, the needs of riders are usually very, very different.
 The right tool...
 To the untrained eye a bicycle is just a bicycle, but look deeper and there may well … Continue reading Tools for the job…

 The council has just published its transport and clean air green paper and is seeking comments from all of us on some of the ideas it is putting forward.
 A far cry from the frankly dismal Economic green paper we've already talked about, this document has some genuinely interesting ideas for how we can change … Continue reading Cardiff's Transport and Clean Air Green Paper

 Last Thursday I found myself at the Active Travel Conference held here in Cardiff.
 According to the blurb the conference would “equip practitioners who are involved in the implementation of the Active Travel Act with best practice tools and knowledge.
 It will also connect professionals in other sectors who have shared aims or where there … Continue reading Guest Post: Active Travel Conference 2017 –by @beicwrtaff

 Traffic agency Inrix analysed traffic and congestion in 1,064 cities across 38 countries worldwide, including Cardiff.
 It worked out that the average cost to Cardiff's drivers of being sat in their own congestion was £939 per year.
 You can read Cardiff's scorecard here, but it says that 9% of a driver's time is spent in queues, … Continue reading Traffic jams, congestion, cognitive dissonance…

-A while back we took a quick look into the future and briefly mentioned community severance, but we believe it requires further investigation.
+https://vimeo.com/16399180 A while back we took a quick look into the future and briefly mentioned community severance, but we believe it requires further investigation.
 Community severance occurs where road traffic (speed or volume) inhibits access to goods, services, or people.
 Appleyard and Lintell’s seminal study of residents of three urban streets in San Francisco found … Continue reading Community Severance